 How to highlight/conditional formatting dates older than 30 days in Excel?

-If you have a range of date data as below screenshot shown, and you want to highlight the date cells older than 30 days since now, would you highlight them one by one manually?
-Now I will tell you a quick way to highlight dates older than 30 days with Conditional Formatting in Excel, and easily select and count dates older than a specific date with an amazing tool.
+For a list of date and you want to highlight the date cells that are older than 30 days since now, would you highlight them one by one manually?
+This tutorial introduces how to highlight dates older than 30 days with Conditional Formatting in Excel, and easily select and count dates older than a specific date with an amazing tool.

 1. Select the dates data and click Home > Conditional Formatting > New Rule.
 See screenshot: